bofh69/nfc2klipper/README.md

 By pressing the "Write" button, its info is written to the nfc/rfid tag.

 By pressing the "Set in Spoolman" button, the tag's id is stored in an extra field for the spool in Spoolman.
+This is the recommended method.

 #### Write with an app

 There is an Android app, [Spoolman Companion](https://github.com/V-aruu/SpoolCompanion), for writing to the tags.

-#### Write with console application

-This is no longer recommended and the program will be removed in the future.

-The `write_tags.py` program fetches Spoolman's spools, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.

-Use the `write_tag` script to stop the nfc2klipper service, run the `write_tags.py` program and then start the service again after.

 ## Run automatically with systemd